chmcewan/Provisio/README.md

       echo "It worked!" | mail user@gmail.com
     #end

 Commented scripts are syntactically valid without Provisio.
 If they don't use `never` or `if` and don't use secondary provsio commands then they will be self-sufficient since there is usually no distinction between `once` and `always` in production.
-In such cases, Provisio can still aid development, where configurations have not stabalised and reprovisioning is common.
+In such cases, Provisio can still aid development, where configurations are unstable and reprovisioning is common.

 ### Secondary provisio commands